BDC Fixed Income Table

 Rationale

 Common stocks typically attract the most attention from investors, analysts, and the press in BDC investing.
-However, since about 2012, many BDCs have sought to diversify their sources of financing and have tapped the public market by issuing unsecured notes and, occasionally, preferred stock that trades like common stock, albeit with much lower trading volume.
+However, since about 2012, many BDCs have sought to diversify their financing sources and have tapped the public market by issuing unsecured notes and, occasionally, preferred stock that trades like common stock, albeit with much lower trading volume.
 These issues are usually called - rightly or wrongly - "BDC Baby Bonds".
-If we can speak in general terms, these issues rank below secured debt on a BDC's balance sheet but above the equity; tend to contain very few covenants in their indentures; bear a fixed interest rate, and mature in 5 years.
-In virtually all cases, BDC issuers have the option to redeem the debt two years after issuance, but investors do not.
+In general terms, these issues rank below secured debt on a BDC's balance sheet but above equity; tend to contain very few covenants in their indentures; bear a fixed interest rate; and mature in 5 years.
+In virtually all cases, BDC issuers can redeem the debt two years after issuance, but investors cannot.

 For investors seeking structurally "safer" BDC investments than common stock, many of which are "investment grade" and willing to accept lower yields, currently ranging from 5% to 8%, "Baby Bonds" are an attractive option.
 To provide our readers with timely data on this lesser-known segment of the public BDC sector, we created the BDC Fixed Income Table.